 - Hold the meeting within three months

 - Write to you to confirm the appeals panel’s decision within 10 working days of the meeting.

-The appeals panel is made up of a combination of:
+The review panel is made up of a combination of:

 - an A2Dominion Executive Director

 At Stage 2, we'll review the actions taken by staff throughout the complaints process.
-This is to make sure we have followed our policies and procedures and that your complaint was fully and fairly investigated.
-If you attend an appeals panel review, you may take a friend or colleague with you.
+This is to make sure we have followed our policies and procedures and address the substance of the complaint and review any actions taken by staff in order to learn lessons from the complaint.
+We will ensure that your complaint is fully and fairly investigated.
+If you attend a panel review, you may bring a friend or colleague with you.

 What if I'm still not satisfied?